GoogleCloudPlatform/snapshot-debugger/docs/SCHEMA.md

 This node contains information about the debuggees themselves.
 Upon startup the agent computes a consistent debuggee ID, and `registers` itself in the DB.
 It does this by first checking if an entry already exists for the given ID.
-If it does the agent simply updates the by writing the `registrationTimeUnixMsec` to the current time, otherwise it writes out the full debuggee details.
+If it does, the agent simply updates the `registrationTimeUnixMsec` field to the current time, otherwise it writes out the full debuggee details.

 It is also the responsibility of the agent to keep the `lastUpdateTimeUnixMsec`